PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 According to the use degree of FP16 in the model, the AMP is divided into two levels:

-- level = ’O1‘: The black&white operator list strategy is used for AMP.
+- **level = ’O1‘**: The black&white operator list strategy is used for AMP.
 The op in the black list will be calculated by FP32, and the op in the white list will be calculated by FP16.
 During the training process, Paddle will automatically change the input data type of the op in the white list from FP32 to FP16.
 The operator list calculated by FP16 and FP32 can be found in this [document](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/amp/Overview_cn.html).For an op that is not in the black&white list, Paddle will infer based on all the input data types of the op. when all the inputs are FP16, the op will directly use FP16 for calculation, otherwise FP32 for calculation.
+Refer to figure 2 for calculation logic.
-- level = ’O2‘: This mode adopts a more radical strategy than O1.
+- **level = ’O2‘**: This mode adopts a more radical strategy than O1.
 Except ops that the Paddle does not support calculated by FP16, all other ops use FP16.
 Paddle will cast the neural network parameters from FP32 to FP16.
 Compared with O1, the training speed will be significantly improved, but there may be accuracy problems.
 Therefore, Paddle provides a user-defined blacklist through which you can specify some ops with accuracy problems to perform FP32 operations.
+Refer to figure 3 for calculation logic.

 The dynamic graph training mode is recommended for Paddle.
 The following takes the dynamic graph single card (GPU) training code as an example to learn how to use Paddle basic API and the high-level API to realize AMP training.